Nightenom/Test-Runner/README.md

 ## Description

+This single file program is here to run your program under various environment changes, mainly for supplying various stdin/stdout/stderr tests.
+You can choose among multiple implementations, but all should behave in the same way.
+The reason for many implementations is (future) posibility to inject given program into Test Runner process for faster execution (and eventually more precise timing).

 For a successful execution you need to provide two arguments:
 - a path to directory with test cases (test directory)
 - a base command which can be executed in your OS's CLI